 Tom (voiced by Richard Kind) and Jerry (voiced by Dana Hill) must put aside their differences to save an orphan (voiced by Anndi McAfee) from her greedy guardian (voiced by Charlotte Rae).

 The first ten minutes of this movie went off to a promising start when Tom & Jerry were accidentally left by their owners during moving day and stranded on the streets.
 During that time, it is visually told well through body language and facial expressions.
 There's even a nice in-joke about a restaurant named after Hanna-Barbera where Tom tried to enter.
-However...once they enter the alleyway and meets two new characters, the major problem of this movie starts to unravel: Tom and Jerry start talking.
+However...once they enter the alleyway and meet two new characters, the major problem of this movie starts to unravel: Tom and Jerry start talking.

 As for the story itself, the concept of Tom & Jerry learning to get along and testing their new friendship helping Robyn remains intact.
 This could've given us a deeper look between these two and become developed across their journey.
 But, that leads to its major second issue: the execution.
 Once they meet Robyn, the movie suddenly focuses on her and a bunch of other new characters more than Tom & Jerry themselves.
 It's almost like the original draft was an original movie centered on Robyn and Tom & Jerry were added in at the last minute.
-The concept and story almost worked but was completely wasted under studio inference.
+The concept and story almost worked but were completely wasted under studio inference.

 There are two major setbacks in the animation.
 One is the limited use of slapstick violence which is a major staple of what the franchise is known for.
-When it does occur, it is obviously not as fast enough like the original due to the characters having more fluid and natural movement.
+When it does occur, it is obviously not as fast enough as the original due to the characters having more fluid and natural movement.
 Outside of the opening credit sequence and the ending scenes, Tom & Jerry barely chase and hurt each other.
 Most of the time, the slapstick is more catered to the new characters, particularly Aunt Fig's dog Ferdinand.
-In other words, the slapstick and violence was toned down for younger kids.
+In other words, the slapstick and violence were toned down for younger kids.
 Granted, the movie does make up for it with an exhilarating chase scene between the main characters and villains.
 It is an insane ride full of action and slapstick.
 Yet, like the story, it was wasted.
 Another setback is the background animation.
-While the places that each character visit are nicely drawn and detailed, they felt basic and deserted half the time with no extra in sight.
+While the places that each character visits are nicely drawn and detailed, they felt basic and deserted half the time with no extra insight.
 It's almost like watching a direct-to-video movie.
-Despite the setbacks, the animators did the best with the materials that were given.
+Despite the setbacks, the animators did their best with the materials that were given.

 As mentioned before, the story was meant to focus on the main characters and their struggle of survival.
 Too bad the movie wants to its audience to pay attention on the new and generic characters instead.
 To start off quickly with Tom and Jerry themselves, they are basically the homeless pets who dislike each other, with Tom being a selfish, reluctant cat and Jerry being a kind, brave mouse.
 Other than that, they take a back seat as supporting characters helping Robyn.
 Speaking of Robyn, she is is basically a good-hearten kid who is in custody and determined to find her father.
 In theory, Robyn's father sounds like an interesting character since he is a wealthy, adventurous man.
 Yet, due to the poor writing, he is used as a plot device through exposition.
-We also have Puggsy and Frankie, a stray dog and flea that Tom & Jerry occasionally meet up and constantly remind them to become friends...and the ones who triggered them to talk in the first place.
+We also have Puggsy and Frankie, a stray dog and flea that Tom & Jerry occasionally meet up with and constantly remind them to become friends...and the ones who triggered them to talk in the first place.

 Although the characters may be flat, the voice acting is, at least, the most entertaining aspect about them.
 Yes, the script is weak but you can tell they gave out their all.
-Richard Kind and the late Dana Hill are surprisingly fitting voices that match the personalities for the cat and mouse duo.
+Richard Kind and the late Dana Hill are surprisingly fitting voices that match the personalities of the cat and mouse duo.
 Charlotte Rea and Rip Taylor can be enjoyable with over-the-top performances.
-Even the late Tony Jay spoken one line that is so sinister that it ironically sums up how a bad film adaptation is made nowadays.
-It is sad that the movie is supposed to be about Tom & Jerry, yet we never have the time to know them much.
+Even the late Tony Jay spoke one line that is so sinister that it ironically sums up how a bad film adaptation is made nowadays.
+It is said that the movie is supposed to be about Tom & Jerry, yet we never have the time to know them much.

 One unexpected component that the movie offered was musical numbers.
-This was among many other animated movies as copycats desperately attempting to capitalize how Disney succeeded with their animated films at the time.
-Honestly, the songs themselves aren't that bad but they fell unneeded for a movie like this.
+This was among many other animated movies as copycats desperately attempting to capitalize on how Disney succeeded with their animated films at the time.
+Honestly, the songs themselves aren't that bad but they feel unneeded for a movie like this.
 "Friends in the End" is the typical motivational number that pushes Tom & Jerry into being friends.
 "What Do We Care?" is a turf musical number sung by a cast of alley cats that are actually a few minutes of filler.
 "Money is Such a Beautiful Word" and "God's Little Creatures" are basic villain songs that describe them and their goals.
-"Till I Miss You" is the emotional, tender song about Robyn missing her father.
+"Till I Miss You" is an emotional, tender song about Robyn missing her father.
 Finally, "I've Done It All" is an upbeat number about Captain Kiddie's show career.
 While the songs would be considered forgettable, the musical orchestration by Henry Mancini, the same man who wrote the Pink Panther theme, is the polar opposite.
 His score is executed well enough to fit the Broadway tune that each song has presented.
 It is a shame that this movie is one of his last known works to end on.
 This is what happens when a movie should be better off as its own thing instead of being a copycat.